Skip to main content

 Picnicking Horse Riding and Camping Hiking Outdoor Science and Learning

-Be Bear Aware!: Bear safety is critical, for the safety of your group and/or you, as well as our bears.
-Help keep bears wild by following these tips.
-Nestled high on a ridge in Big Santa Anita…
+Be Bear Aware!: Bear safety is critical, for your safety as well as our bears.
+Help keep bears wild by being bear aware.
+Nestled high on a ridge in Big Santa Anita Canyon, the Chantry Flat Picnic…

 Deer Flat Group Campground